joneavila/dissatisfaction-models/README.md

 58 | -0.955588 | se th  +800  +1600
 ```

-The frame-level linear regression model is also used to predict on utterances.
+To run from MATLAB: `>> linearRegression`

+### Utterance-level model

+Predict utterances using frame-level predictions.
+For each utterance in
-The utterance-level model predicts the mean of its frame-level predictions.
-The
+the dev set, the model predicts the mean of the predictions on the frames
-baseline predicts the mode of its frame-level predictions.
+in that utterance.
+The baseline predicts the most common annotation for
-mode of its frame-level predictions.
+all frames in the train set.

+For 'ja' annotations.
 The utterance-level MAE is **0.344**.
 The
-baseline MAE is **0.440**.
-Output for each
+baseline MAE is **0.327**.

-dialog,
+Output for each dialog,

 ```NONE
 predicting on 20210115-aa-5f2fad64d1609e000b157ba5-magician-y-y.wav